 San Antonio played exceptional basketball.
 For purists, it’s a dream to watch.
 Crisp passing, balanced defense, perfect adjustments, inside-outside, high-low – they do it all.
 And they do it all really, really well.

 Basketball is not as much about making shots, as it is about finding the best look.
 At the NBA level even the last guy off the bench can make an open jumper.
 Putting players in the right spots, creating spacing, maximizing the opportunity and then capitalizing: that’s basketball.
 The economics of the sport, if you will.

 Each possession is an expedited boxing round full of punches and counterpunches.
 Feeling out the opponent and making them bend to your will.
 In this series, most notably in Game 4, San Antonio has kept Miami on its heels.

 All the domination – everything, really – starts and ends with Gregg Popovich.
 He is putting on a clinic, and may be coaching the best series of his entire career.
 Every play is perfectly executed.
 Every substitution is perfectly calculated.
-Every move Erik Spoelstra makes is perfectly countered by Pop.
-He’s playing the game seven moves ahead.
+Every move Erik Spoelstra makes is perfectly countered.
+Pop is playing the game seven moves ahead.